Police exhume corpse of suspected cultist in Ondo – The Sun Nigeria

 The Police Public Relations Officer (PPRO) for the state police command, Mr Tee-Leo Ikoro said the three suspects are in the custody of the State Criminal Investigation Department of the command.

-He added that investigations are ongoing on the matter, assuring that the police will soon get to the root of the matter.
+He added that investigations are ongoing on the matter, aasuring that the police will soon get to the root of the matter.

 The Police spokesman said the corpse was exhumed on the order of the police authorities in the state.